Cobot Palletizer: Complete Buyer's Guide (2026)

 Real-World ROI Case Study: Food Packaging Company

-The Situation: A mid-sized food company (450 employees) packaged frozen vegetables in 20kg boxes.
-Their palletizing department:
+The Situation: A mid-sized food company (450 employees) packaged frozen vegetables in 20 kg boxes.
+Their palletizing department employed 8 full-time staff across 2 shifts, operated 350 days/year (4,500 boxes/shift), had 2 worker compensation claims/year ($55k total), and paid overtime 20 weeks/year.

 The Results (18-Month Window):